matthewowen/jekyll-mapping/README.markdown

 ## Configuration

 To use, include configuration information in _config.yml.
-At minimum, specify a provider and default zoom level:
+At minimum, specify a provider:

     mapping:
         provider: google_static
-        zoom: 10

-If desired, set default dimensions for maps:
+If desired, set default dimensions for maps and a custom zoom level (the default zoom level is 10):

     mapping:
         provider: openstreetmap
-        zoom: 10
+        zoom: 8
         dimensions:
             width: 600
             height: 400